ixxiiris/CASA_Dissertation/readme.md

-# CASA Dissertation Project: From Food Belt to Migration Belt
+# MSc Dissertation Project: Guizhou Drought–Migration Analysis

 **Full Title:**
 From Food Belt to Migration Belt: Assessing the Socio-Spatial Impacts of the 2010 Drought on Agricultural Land Use and Rural Migration in Guizhou, China